Some Weird Facts About The U.S. Labor Market

 Hysteresis

 But that doesn't mean all is well.
-Take for instance the following figure:
+Take, for instance, the following figure:

-This figure shows how the employment/population ratio is declining structurally, and this is a new phenomenon, it didn't happen before 2000.
+This figure shows how the employment/population ratio is declining structurally, and this is a new phenomenon - it didn't happen before 2000.
 You see what happened is that recessions lower the ratio, while subsequent recoveries do not manage to restore the ratio to its former levels.

 While new, it isn't entirely surprising.
-We know from a country with a rather volatile economic history like Argentina that each crisis wipes a lot of people from the middle class into poverty, but in subsequent recoveries only part of them manage to recover their former economic positions.
+We know from a country with a rather volatile economic history like Argentina that each crisis wipes a lot of people from the middle class into poverty, but in subsequent recoveries, only part of them manage to recover their former economic positions.

-We also know this from Europe in the 1980s when labor market supply didn't recover in many countries, producing a so-called hysteresis effect (describing the effect of a value knocked off course by a disturbance but not recovering to it's prior path when the disturbance ends).
+We also know this from Europe in the 1980s, when labor market supply didn't recover in many countries, producing a so-called hysteresis effect (describing the effect of a value knocked off course by a disturbance, but not recovering to its prior path when the disturbance ends).

 Labor market hysteresis (a temporary recession producing a permanent reduction in labor supply) isn't all that surprising.
-Long-term unemployed are discriminated against by employers (often treating it as an easy selection criterium) and some long-term unemployed lose skills and/or motivation.
+Long-term unemployed are discriminated against by employers (often treating it as an easy selection criterion), and some long-term unemployed lose skills and/or motivation.

-Still, this hysteresis effect didn't used to happen in the US prior to 2000 so it's something that is unexplained, as of yet.
-It also has significant implications as it suggests effective labor supply is decreasing.
+Still, this hysteresis effect didn't used to happen in the US prior to 2000, so it's something that is unexplained as of yet.
+It also has significant implications, as it suggests effective labor supply is decreasing.

 It's quite important to know what's behind this, as it's labor supply that is either difficult to put back on the market or it's discouraged workers that only temporary retreated from the labor market because of the conditions.

 The difference is crucial.
 If the decline of labor supply is more or less permanent, the market could indeed be very tight and wages could take off, and the Fed is much more likely to be right to tighten policy.
 If it's just temporary effect caused by discouraged workers, there is considerably more slack in the labor market and Fed tightening could well be premature.

 There is no shortage of explanations

 There is no shortage in explanations.
-The most curious one is perhaps the one that argues the increased value of leisure times, brought about mainly by video games.
-Here is Erik Hurst, one of the economist from the University of Chicago who produced a study on this, from VOX:
+The most curious one is perhaps the one that argues the increased value of leisure times brought about mainly by video games.
+Here is Erik Hurst, one of the economists from the University of Chicago who produced a study on this, from VOX:

 What the group of researchers discovered was fascinating: The value of young men's leisure time was increasing, and the allure of video games played a small but significant role in why they were working less.
 They estimated that video games were responsible for about 23 to 46 percent of the decline in work hours for young men during the 2000s.
 Hurst suggests high-tech innovation in gaming has a lot to do with the change.
 "In 1995, I had 200 cable channels, but I would still be watching TV by myself, and that's an extremely lonely experience," said Hurst, who is an occasional Mario Kart player. "[Video games] now allow us to interact in ways where you can be in your house and still connect with others and play with others.
 It’s very different from other types of leisure."